X-DataInitiative/SCALPEL-Extraction/Studies.md

 OperationMetadata(extract_patients,List(DCIR, MCO, IR_BEN_R, MCO_CE),patients,target/test/output/extract_patients/data,),
 OperationMetadata(filter_patients,List(drug_purchases, extract_patients),patients,target/test/output/filter_patients/data,)
 ```
-The result of these methods, all `OperationMetadata` are stored in a value `operationsMetadata`
+The result of these methods, all `OperationMetadata`, are stored in a value `operationsMetadata`
-and this values is stored with other descriptive values
+and this value is stored as a list with other descriptive values
 (class name,start timestamp,end timestamp,operationsMetadata) in a case class `MainMetadata`.

 ```